- Best Steam Mop Reviews

 The Steam and Go model prides itself on being the easiest to use, and the lightest steam mop out there.
 The model has a minimalist approach when it comes to design, and it is lighter than the rest in its class, weighing only 5 pounds in total.
 This particular model is a hybrid, and as soon as you see it, you will know what we are talking about.

 The steamer can be separated from the steam mop handle.
-After that, you get a handheld device, and the manufacturer provided an extra hose and all the necessary extensions to help you reach all the stain and remove them.
+After that, you get a handheld device, and the manufacturer provided an extra hose and all the necessary extensions to help you reach all the stains and remove them.
 The mopping part is triangular, and it comes with extra mop pads (microfiber grade).
 The package contains a metal brush tool, nylon brush tool, squeegee attachment, accessory adapter, angled nozzle tool, scraping tool, carpet glider, two microfiber cloths.

-- This device is great as an entry level, due to its versatility and low price.
+- This device is great as an entry-level, due to its versatility and low price.

 - The steamer module has adjustable steam pressure, meaning that it’s adaptable to different floors.

-- The brand is lesser known with, hence the affordable price of the unit.
+- The brand is lesser-known with, hence the affordable price of the unit.